MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-call-data-connector.md

 The following requirements assume that you already have Skype for Business Server deployed in a supported topology.
 For more information about deploying Skype for Business Server and supported topologies, see INSERT LINK HERE.

-If you already have Skype for Business Server deployed, and you want to enable Call Data Connector, the following are required:
+If you already have Skype for Business Server deployed, and you want to enable Call Data Connector, you must ensure that you ahve hybrid connectivity set up between your on-premises and online environments.

-  **IS THE FOLLOWING CORRECT?**

-- Hybrid connectivity between your on-premises server and the online service.
 This is sometimes called a split domain configuration.

-For details, see Plan hybrid connectivity and Configure hybrid connectivity.
+Hybrid connectivity requires the following:

 - Azure Active Directory (AAD) Connect, which is used to synchronize your on-premises directory with Office 365.
 For more information, see Connect Active Directory with Azure Active Directory.

 - An Office 365 tenant with Skype for Business Online enabled.

-- Enabled federation between your on-premises Skype for Business Server deployment and your Office 365 tenant.
+- Federation enabled between your on-premises Skype for Business Server deployment and your Office 365 tenant.
 For more information, see Configure federation with Skype for Business Online.

-- Enabled shared Session Initiation Protocol (SIP) address space.
+- A shared Session Initiation Protocol (SIP) address space.
 A SIP address is a unique identifier for each user on a network, similar to a phone number or an email address.
 For more information, see Configure federation with Skype for Business Online.

+For more information, see Plan hybrid connectivity and Configure hybrid connectivity.

 ## Comparison of on-premises and online Call Quality Dashboard (CQD) reports